ivk1800/jugger.dart/jugger_generator/README.md

 ### remove_interface_prefix_from_component_name

-If your components have a prefix in the name, then when creating the jagger class, it will be removed.
+If your components have a prefix in the name, then when creating the jugger class, it will be removed.
 By default it is turned on.

 ```dart
   final IMyComponent myComponent = JuggerMyComponent.create();